Kodiak bear

 Kodiak bears have interacted with humans for centuries, especially hunters and other people in the rural coastal regions of the archipelago.
 The bears are hunted for sport and are encountered by hunters pursuing other species.
 Less frequently, Kodiak bears are killed by people whose property (such as livestock) or person are threatened.
-There is increasing focus on conservation and protection of the Kodiak bear population as human activity in its range increases.
+In recent history there has been an increasing focus on conservation and protection of the Kodiak bear population as human activity in its range increases.
 The IUCN classifies the brown bear (Ursus arctos), of which the Kodiak is a subspecies, as being of "least concern" in terms of endangerment or extinction, though the IUCN does not differentiate between subspecies and thus does not provide a conservation status for the Kodiak population.
-The Alaska Department of Fish and Game however, along with the United States Fish and Wildlife Service to a lesser extent, closely monitor the size and health of the population and the number of bears hunted in the state.
+The Alaska Department of Fish and Game, along with the United States Fish and Wildlife Service to a lesser extent, closely monitor the size and health of the population and the number of bears hunted in the state.

 Description

 Taxonomy

 Taxonomist C.H.
-Merriam was first to recognize the Kodiak bear as a unique subspecies of the brown bear, and he named it "Ursus middendorffi" in honor of the celebrated Baltic naturalist, Dr. A. Th. von Middendorff.
+Merriam was the first to recognize the Kodiak bear as a unique subspecies of the brown bear, and he named it "Ursus middendorffi" in honor of the celebrated Baltic naturalist, Dr. A. Th. von Middendorff.
 Subsequent taxonomic work merged all North American brown bears into a single species (Ursus arctos).

 Genetic samples from bears on Kodiak have shown that they are most closely related to brown bears on the Alaska Peninsula and Kamchatka, Russia, and all brown bears roughly north of the US.
 Kodiak bears have been genetically isolated since at least the last ice age (10,000 to 12,000 years ago) and very little genetic diversity exists within the population.
-Although the current population is healthy and productive, and has shown no overt adverse signs of inbreeding, it may be more susceptible to new diseases or parasites than other, more diverse brown bear populations.
+Although the current population is healthy, productive, and has shown no overt adverse signs of inbreeding, it may be more susceptible to new diseases or parasites than other, more diverse brown bear populations.

 Color

-Hair colors range from blonde to orange (typically females or bears from southern parts of the archipelago) to dark brown.
-Cubs often retain a white "natal ring" around their neck for the first few years of life.
-The Kodiak bear's color is similar to that of its close relatives, the mainland American and Eurasian brown bears.
+Hair colors range from pale blonde to orange (typically females or bears from southern parts of the archipelago) to dark brown.
+Cubs will often retain a white "natal ring" around their neck for the first few years of life.
+The Kodiak bear's color is similar to that of its close relatives, the mainland American Grizzly bear and Eurasian brown bears.